Stardust (2007 film): Plot

 Septimus, being the last surviving son, needs only to find the stone to claim the throne.
-He learns that Yvaine has it and realizes that her heart grants immortality.
+He learns that Yvaine has it and realizes that her heart grants immortality, which would make him king for eternity.

 After leaving Captain Shakespeare, Tristan and Yvaine confess their love for one another and spend the night together at an inn.
 The next morning, Tristan leaves the sleeping Yvaine and leaves with a lock of her hair to tell Victoria that he has fallen in love with Yvaine.
-When the lock turns to Stardust, he realizes that Yvaine will die if she crosses the wall, and rushes back to save her.
+When the lock turns to black sand, he realizes that Yvaine will die if she crosses the wall, and rushes back to save her.

 Yvaine finds Tristan gone, and, thinking that he has abandoned her for Victoria, despondently walks toward the wall.
-Una notices Yvaine walking to her doom and takes the reins of Ditchwater Sal's caravan to stop her.
-Lamia kills Sal, and captures Una and Yvaine, taking them to the witches' manor.
+Una notices Yvaine walking to her doom and takes the reins of Ditchwater Sal's caravan and stops her.
+Lamia kills Sal and captures Una and Yvaine, taking them to the witches' manor.
 Septimus and Tristan pursue Lamia, agreeing to work together.
 Barging into the castle, Septimus recognizes Una as his long-lost sister, and Una tells Tristan that she is his mother.

 Septimus and Tristan kill two of the witches, but Lamia uses a voodoo doll to kill Septimus.
 Lamia is about to kill Tristan when she appears to break down over the loss of her sisters.
-Lamia frees Yvaine, but her feigned defeat is a ruse and she tries to kill both.
+Lamia frees Yvaine, but her feigned defeat is a ruse, and she tries to kill both.
 As Tristan and Yvaine embrace, their love allows her to shine once again, killing Lamia.

 Tristan retrieves Yvaine's gem, and Una reveals that, as her son, Tristan is the last male heir of Stormhold.
 He becomes king with Yvaine as his queen, and Dunstan and Una are reunited.
 Since Tristan has Yvaine's love, he metaphorically has her heart and gains eternal youth.
 After eighty years of rule, they use a Babylon candle to ascend to the sky, where they live together as stars.